The presentation of atopic dermatitis varies by

 Pathogenesis: Alterations in Skin Barrier

-• Components of the active immune system (T-cell subsets)
+• Components of the adaptive immune system (T-cell subsets)

 • Components of the innate immune system